30 pub gardens for late summer lounging

 Jacobs Inn, Wolvercote

-Random fact of the day: I once interviewed Loose Women‘s Saira Khan here.
+Random fact of the day: we once interviewed Loose Women‘s Saira Khan here.
 She lives nearby and it’s her favourite spot.
 I can see why – the garden is wonderfully quirky, complete with battered Chesterfields, table football, deckchairs and little piggies and hens running around.
 And if you bore of all that, it’s on the edge of Port Meadow.
-Jacobs Inn is opening on 4 July with a booking system.
+Jacobs Inn serves breakfast, lunch, and dinner everyday.

 The Black Boy, Oving

 Fancy amazing views with your G&T?
-The Black Boy has had a makeover during lockdown to update its back garden ready for punters – plus, they’ve handily upgraded the wifi so that signal reaches across the entire lawn (ideal for a change of scene for those WFH).
-The Black Boy is reopening on 4 July and is offering table service only – pre-booking is advised.
+The Black Boy had a makeover during the 2020 lockdown to update its back garden, plus they’ve handily upgraded the Wi-Fi so that signal reaches across the entire lawn (ideal for a change of scene for those still WFH).
 Spend five minutes enjoying the pretty-as-a-picture village of Oving while you’re there, they filmed the original Hovis ads there!

 The Boxing Hare, Swerford

-One of my favourite pubs, this gastro gem in North Oxfordshire nestling Chipping Norton and Great Tew boasts some of the best pub food in the county and – bonus! – has a lovely large garden to the rear with views out to open countryside.
+One of my favourite pubs, this gastro gem in North Oxfordshire nestled between Chipping Norton and Great Tew boasts some of the best pub food in the county and – bonus! – has a lovely large garden to the rear with views out to open countryside.
 Note that Tuesdays are temporarily closed for lunch and supper, but you can enjoy their smashing menu in a tented terrace area with heating (sigh, if we must) and festoon lighting every other day of the week.

 The Stag & Huntsman, Hambleden

-The Hambleden Valley in Bucks has been declared one of the best places to live in the Southeast by The Sunday Times, so what better time to visit this trad pub’s pretty terrace and beer garden with handy outdoor bar?
-The Stag & Huntsman is due to reopen on 4 July.
+The Hambleden Valley in Bucks has been declared one of the best places to live in the Southeast by The Sunday Times, so what better time to visit this pub’s pretty terrace and beer garden with handy outdoor bar?
+Don’t miss steak night, on every Wednesday.